zuozhenggh/learning-library/security-library/iam-upgrade/initialize-environment/initialize-environment.md

     <copy>sudo su - oracle</copy>
     ```

-Follow the steps below to initialize the IAM 11g components.
+Follow the steps below to initialize the IAM 11.1.2.3 components.

-## **STEP 2**: Start IAM 11g Components
+## **STEP 2**: Start Oracle IAM 11.1.2.3 Components

 1. From any of the terminal session started above, proceed as shown below to start all components as “*oracle*” user